...

 Family Fun

 Amusements abound at Wild Waterworks (www.wild-waterworks.com) and Canada’s Wonderland (www.canadaswonderland.com).
-Santa’s Village appeals to both toddlers and teens (www.santasvillage.ca).
 Little ones might also enjoy Storybook Gardens (www.storybook.london.ca).
-Plane buffs should see the Canada Aviation and Space Museum (www.ingeniumcanada.org/aviation).
-Gamers flock to The Rec Room, a chain of arcade and entertainment complexes (www12.therecroom.com) and to Ctrl V, a virtual-reality arcade chain with multiple locations in Southern Ontario, including a flagship arcade in Waterloo (www.ctrlv.ca/location/waterloo).
+Plane buffs should see the Canada Aviation and Space Museum (www.ingenium.ca/aviation/en).
+Gamers flock to The Rec Room, a chain of arcade and entertainment complexes (www.therecroom.com).
 Budding mechanics can tour a Toyota Motor Manufacturing Canada plant in Cambridge (www.tmmc.ca/en/plant-tour).
-Finally, sites for animal lovers include the Cambridge Butterfly Conservatory (www.cambridgebutterfly.com) and African Lion Safari (http://www.lionsafari.com/).
-For more inspiration: www.destinationontario.com.
+Finally, sites for animal lovers include the Cambridge Butterfly Conservatory (www.cambridgebutterfly.com) and African Lion Safari (www.lionsafari.com).
+For more inspiration: destinationontario.com.